Elementary-team/flutter-elementary/packages/elementary_helper/README.md

 ### EntityStateNotifierBuilder

-The EntityStateNotifierBuilder is a widget that uses a EntityStateNotifier as its data source.
-Depending on the state, different builders are called: errorBuilder for error, loadingBuilder for error, builder for content.
+The `EntityStateNotifierBuilder` is a widget that uses an `EntityStateNotifier` as its data source.
+Depending on the state, different builders are called: `errorBuilder` for error, `loadingBuilder` for loading, and `builder` for content.

 ```dart
 @override